ValidMo/Swifty-Cards/README.md

 # About the App

-The Cards app is a practical tool designed to help users manage their cards and related transactions.
+The Swifty Cards app is a practical tool designed to help users manage their cards and related transactions.
 It simplifies the process of keeping track of cards by allowing users to:

 Add, edit, and delete card entries